michalsvorc/documents/database/postgres.md

 The data types real and double precision are inexact, variable-precision numeric types.

 When rounding values, the numeric type rounds ties away from zero, while (on most machines) the real and double precision types round ties to the nearest even number.
+Floating point numbers should not be used to handle money due to the potential for rounding errors.

 **Serial types**: